-Auto Path 1Tags: control
+Auto Path 1Tags: control and think

 Task: Lay out our robot's path for autonomous

 To kick off our autonomous programming, Iron Reign created our first version autonomous path plan.
 We begin, like all robots, in the the loading stone, its back to the field wall and with our intake arm upwards.
 We approach the line-up of stones and deploy the arm to its intake state over the last stone.
 At the same time, we have the wheels of the gripper rotating for a few seconds.
 The, we back up directly.
 Using IMU, our robot rotates 90 degrees, and then crosses underneath the skybridge to the building zone.
 About 1 foot past the end of the foundation closest to the bridges, we rotate again to the right and then deposit our stone.
 Afterwards, we retract the intake arm, back up, and then park underneath the skybridge.

 The autonomous we have now is very simple, but this is only our first version.
 There are multiple steps that can be taken to increase the amount of points we score during autonomous.